Pancake Rocks – New Zealand

 Read More

-Tam Coc is a region of stunning natural beauty near the city of Ninh Binh which is located about two hours south of Hanoi, Vietnam.
+The Tam Coc Rice Fields are a region of stunning natural beauty near the city of Ninh Binh which is located about two hours south of Hanoi, Vietnam.
 The landscape is dominated by hundreds of limestone hills towering above green fields of rice paddies with a calm river winding through it all.
-It only takes a glimpse of…
+It only takes…

 Read More